hombit/freddi/Readme.md

 Usage
 -----

-`Freddi` has a number of command line options, run `./freddi --help` to see them all. `Freddi` always outputs `freddi.dat` file with temporal dependence of disk values.
-If `--fulldata` is specified then `freddi_%d.dat` files for each time step are outputted to the same directory with variuos radial distributions (temperature, viscous torque, surface density, etc.).
-You can use another prefix instead of `freddi` using `--prefix` option and change output directory with `--dir` option.
+`Freddi` always outputs `freddi.dat` file with temporal distribution of various physical values.
+If `--fulldata` is specified then `freddi_%d.dat` files for each time step are outputted to the same directory with various radial distributions.
+These `*.dat` data-files contain whitespace-seporated data columns with header lines started with `#` symbol.
+You can use another prefix instead of `freddi` with `--prefix` option and change output directory with `--dir` option.

+Full list of command line options see with `--help` option.

 License
 -------